w4est/elevator-simulator/iteration2+/README.md

 2. Go to "Run as"
 3. Select "Maven build..."
 4. Input the goals as "compile test"
+5. All tests in all modules will be run to completion.

 ## Breakdown Of Responsibilities